joanllenas/haskell-book/README.md

   - `Monoid` instances are not unique for a given datatype: 1 type -> n Monoid instances (we use `newtype`s to preserve the unique pairing of a `Monoid` instance to a type).

+- **Functor**: `Functor` gives us a way to transform values embedded in a structure.

-- **Functor**: Instances of the Functor type class should abide by two basic laws:
+  Instances of the `Functor` type class should abide by two basic laws:

   - **Identity**: `fmap id == id`.
 If we `fmap` the identity function, it should have the same result as passing our value to identity.
 We shouldn’t be changing any of the outer structure `f` that we’re mapping over by mapping `id`.